ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureArcPointToPoint.rst

 IProcedureArcPointToPoint
 =========================

-.. py:class:: IProcedureArcPointToPoint
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureArcPointToPoint

    object

    Interface used to access the options for an arc point to point procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureArcPointToPoint

 Overview
 --------